aur8l/CUCM-Tools/README.md

 This repository is hosting all the Cisco Call Manager tools I have come up with.

-AXLDirURIUpdater:
-An 'en masse' directory uri updater.
+See Wiki for description and usage.

+AXLDirURIUpdater